 The hands and feet are weaker than the shoulders, arms, and thighs: The problem is often a polyneuropathy Polyneuropathy Polyneuropathy is the simultaneous malfunction of many peripheral nerves throughout the body.
 Infections, toxins, drugs, cancers, nutritional deficiencies, diabetes, autoimmune disorders, and... read more (the malfunction of many peripheral nerves throughout the body).
 Polyneuropathies tend to affect the longest nerves first (those going to the hands and feet).
 People may have a weak grip and have trouble with fine finger movements (dexterity).
 People may have difficulty fastening a button, opening a safety pin, or tying their shoes.

-Weakness is limited to one side of the body: Doctors suspect a disorder affecting the opposite side of the brain, such as a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more .
+Weakness is limited to one side of the body: Doctors suspect a disorder affecting the opposite side of the brain, such as a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more .

 Weakness occurs below a certain level of the body: The cause may be a spinal cord disorder Overview of Spinal Cord Disorders Spinal cord disorders can cause permanent severe problems, such as paralysis or impaired bladder and bowel control ( urinary incontinence and fecal incontinence).
 Sometimes these problems can... read more .
 For example, an injury to the part of the spine in the chest (thoracic spine) causes the legs but not the arms to be paralyzed.
 An injury in or above the neck causes paralysis of all four limbs.

 Muscle weakness may also occur in other patterns, such as the following: